sebvannistel/PolyglotSubs-Kodi/CONTRIBUTING.md

 # Contributing to PolyglotSubs-Kodi

 First off, thank you for considering contributing to PolyglotSubs-Kodi!
 Your help is appreciated.
+Please note that this project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ## How Can I Contribute?